-Charter, Environmental, Health and Safety Policy.

-- c.
+- Charter, Environmental, Health and Safety Policy. b.
+Since 2016, Aptar has offered a phone- and web-based hotline which is maintained by an independent third party.
+The system enables us to more efficiently track, analyze and report issues to the Compliance Officer (anonymously or identified). - c.
 The Compliance Officer and/or the Audit Committee investigates all reports of violations.
 Employees are not involved int the investigation of their own reported grievances, and are encouraged to leave such investigation to the appropriate persons, as identified by the Compliance Officer and/or the Audit Committee.
 Persons investigating are of a limited number and bound by an enhanced obligation of confidentiality.
 In addition, access to the data processing and to the reports is limited and protected in accordance with the applicable law and regulation. - d.
 Further, to protect the reporting individual and potential witnesses, the written investigation report is not provided to the reporting individual, person(s) of concern, witnesses or other interviewed employees.
 Only verbal conclusions are provided to the reporting individual and the person(s) of concern.
 If the result of an investigation indicates that corrective action is required, Aptar or the Audit Committee will decide the course of action, including, when appropriate, legal proceedings and disciplinary procedure, which may lead to sanctions in accordance with applicable law and regulation, up to and including termination, to rectify the problem and avoid the likelihood of its recurrence. - e.
 As an opportunity for improvement to the system and process is identified, Aptar implements the necessary change.
 This is an ongoing evaluation and not a formal assessment of the system.